Designing Wearable Technologies Through a First-Person Approach

-The cognitive complexities of emotions and individualized coping strategies make it a difficult space for design.
-The methodology is unique for the intertwining of emotional activities and mindfulness exercises, as a strategy for controlling emotional repercussions.
-Self-observation and documentation included journaling and sketching using the Inside-Out Probe workbook, followed by material prototyping and testing in-the-wild.
+In one example, it was used to design an interactive scarf for reflecting on emotions.
+Self-observation and documentation followed autoethnography methodologies and included journaling and sketching using the Inside-Out Probe workbook, material prototyping and testing in-the-wild.
 The Breathing Scarf prototype embodies key considerations including designing for personal comfort, ownership, and individual-over-social meaning-making.
-Of equal importance in the design research process are the well-being of the designer/researcher, the ability to self-regulate emotions, and the ethics of care and emotion work.
+Of equal importance in such case are the well-being of the designer/researcher, the ability to self-regulate emotions, and the ethics of care and emotion work.

 People